Queen Sofía Spanish Institute: History

+In June 2025, the Institute was awarded the President General's Medallion by the Daughters of the American Revolution.
+The medallion was presented to the Institute's president and CEO, Begonia Santos, by President General Pamela Rouse Wright during the opening night ceremony of the 134th DAR Continental Congress at DAR Constitution Hall in Washington, D.C.

 Background

 Queen Sofía Spanish Institute, Inc. (the “Institute”) is a non-profit corporation founded in 1954 to stimulate American's interest in the Art, Culture, Customs, language, literature and history of the Spanish speaking world and to promote, among the Spanish-speaking peoples of the world; knowledge and understanding of ideals, culture and customs of the people of the United States, to the end that ties of friendship may be formed, mutual understanding promoted, and bonds of peace strengthened.

 Cultural events

 The Institute holds a wide variety of artistic endeavors, including the co-sponsoring of exhibitions and lectures on important artistic movements, artistes and their works.
 Along with visual arts; the institute strives to support performance art as well, including concerts, performances, and lectures on the relevance of this art in today's society.
 The institute also holds gastronomy events in order to enrich American's knowledge of foods of the Spanish-speaking world and to bring people together.

 The Institute holds a bi-annual translation prize to recognize translators who have successfully translated a work from Spanish to English and helped to make knowledge accessible including historical and educational lectures in order to enrich American's understanding and knowledge of the Spanish-Speaking World.

+In September 2025, the Institute partnered with the Daughters of the American Revolution to host "Spain and the Birth of American Democracy: A History Symposium" at DAR Constitution Hall in Washington, D.C.
+The symposium was attended by Queen Sofía.